Election Links

 Fact Checking

-PolitiFact Campaign fact checking by the St. Petersburg Times and Congressional Quarterly.
+PolitiFact Campaign fact checking by the Tampa Bay Times.

 Rhetorica Analysis and commentary about the rhetoric, propaganda, and spin of journalism and politics.